pytorch/pytorch/docs/cpp/source/notes/tensor_creation.rst

 **************************

-The following factory functions are available at the time of this writing (the hyperlinks lead to the corresponding Python functions, since they often have more eloquent documentation -- the options are the same in C++):
+The following factory functions are available at the time of this writing (the hyperlinks lead to the corresponding Python functions since they often have more eloquent documentation -- the options are the same in C++):

 - `arange <https://pytorch.org/docs/stable/torch.html#torch.arange>`_: Returns a tensor with a sequence of integers,